At a Glance

 Book a free consultation on how to manage chemical compliance with an ERP system

 An ERP manages regulatory compliance by comparing your existing SDSs to OSHA’s requirements.
 Once your safety sheets are updated to meet federal requirements, they are stored in a central repository for reuse.
-When the same ingredient is used in several products, a single update ensures all SDS are accurate.
+A single update ensures that all SDS are accurate when the same ingredient is used in several products.

 That information can then be “chunked” and converted into the GHS labels.
-One method where ERPs excel is their ability to automatically generate QR codes for labels.
+One method where ERPs excel is their ability to generate QR codes for labels automatically.
 Simply scanning the label with a cellphone can provide internet links to complete safety sheets.

 When every second counts, such as in exposure to potentially hazardous chemical, workers don’t have hours to pour through filing cabinets looking for the right SDS.
 They might have a few seconds to scan a label, tap a link and then know what type of first aid to administer.